 Our aim, to promote integrated policies and practices that reduce the negative effects on health and the environment of air quality and climate change, is delivered through our Air Quality Committee.

-Much of our current effort is focussed on the government’s plans for action, following our recent robust submission to the NO2 National Plans consultation, and to support the Clean Air Alliance, founded by Environmental Protection UK, which is a broad partnership of the different interests with the common aim of improving air quality and working towards healthier air.
-We have also released a statement on the alleged VW emissions scandal.
+Much of our current effort is focussed on the government’s plans for action, following the court case, and our robust submissions to the Clean Air Zone consultation and the last submissions to the Clean Air Zone consultation and the last the NO2 National Plans consultation, and to support the Clean Air Alliance, founded by Environmental Protection UK, which is a broad partnership of the different interests with the common aim of improving air quality and working towards healthier air.
+We also released a statement on the alleged VW emissions scandal.

 The Committee sets up working groups from time to time as required to focus in detail on a particular area of policy.
 Members with particular expertise may lead these groups.
 A recent working group reviewed the Air Quality and Development Control Guidance.